dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 <img src="https://i.imgur.com/CI4Pwt2.png" width="400">

-At this point to get the last peice, we can guess the path via either trying `/function-X` or `/screenshot` and see if we're presented with a page that matches the one from the blog post.
+At this point to get the last piece, we can guess the path via either trying `/function-X` or `/screenshot` and see if we're presented with a page that matches the one from the blog post.

 Using this technique I was able to identify vulnerable customers.

-_Because in GCP instances have default identities with default permissions, this leads to a compromise of a signifigent portion of the customer's GCP project.
+_Because in GCP instances have default identities with default permissions, this leads to a compromise of a significant portion of the customer's GCP project.
 More on this later..._

 ### Fixing DNS Rebind Attacks
 Google paid 1337 for the report, and added Host header validation to protect against future DNS rebind attacks.